huggingface/blog/optimum-onnxruntime-training.md

 ## Introduction

 Transformer based models in language, vision and speech are getting larger to support complex multi-modal use cases for the end customer.
 Increasing model sizes directly impact the resources needed to train these models and scale them as the size increases.
-Hugging Face and Microsoft’s ONNX Runtime team are working together to build advancements in finetuning large Language, Speech and Vision models.
-Hugging Face’s Optimum library through its integration with ONNX Runtime for training, provides an open solution to __improve training times by greater than 35%__ for many popular Hugging Face models.
-We present details of both Hugging Face Optimum and the ONNX Runtime Training ecosystem, with performance numbers highlighting the wins of using the Optimum library.
+Hugging Face and Microsoft’s ONNX Runtime teams are working together to build advancements in finetuning large Language, Speech and Vision models.
+Hugging Face’s [Optimum library](https://github.com/huggingface/optimum), through its integration with ONNX Runtime for training, provides an open solution to __improve training times by 35% or more__ for many popular Hugging Face models.
+We present details of both Hugging Face Optimum and the ONNX Runtime Training ecosystem, with performance numbers highlighting the benefits of using the Optimum library.

 ## Performance results